 - Hollow core - These doors tend to be made from moulded composites or plywood and are often less expensive than other options because the inside of their panels is hollow.
 However, be warned that temperature and sound can pass through hollow doors far more easily than more solid variants.

-- Solid core - Solid core doors also have exterior skins made of moulded composite and plywood like hollow core doors do.
-However, their interiors are filled with wood fiber blends which deaden sound and control temperature more efficiently.
+- Solid core - Solid core doors have exterior skins made of moulded composite and plywood, like hollow core doors .
+However, their interiors are filled with wood fibre blends which deadens sound and control temperature more efficiently.

 - Glass and metal - Glass and metal doors add stylish, utilitarian looks to interior settings while still being affordable and durable.
 They are often more expensive than wood combination doors, but still less pricey than those made of solid wood.